cottoncammy/disquark/README.md

 ## Kotlin API

 DisQuark provides a (WIP) [idiomatic Kotlin API]() for users who prefer to develop their Discord applications in Kotlin.
 The API provides Kotlin DSLs as alternatives to public Java builders and offers extension methods to translate SmallRye Mutiny constructs to Coroutine constructs.
-The Kotlin API is strongly recommended since the DSL syntax for building requests is _currently_ easier to use than the Java request builder syntax.

 ## API Status